Sending & Receiving Email

 })

-// `updateResult` contains the status of the batch update operation.
+// `result` contains the status of the batch update operation and associated success and failure metadata.

 } catch {